GrannyGrace/GrannyGrace/README.md

 # GrannyGrace

 Granny Grace is an E-commerce website for apple products.
+To visit our deployed site go to [granny-grace.herokuapp.com](http://granny-grace.herokuapp.com/)

 ## A customer can